 - Chassis testing: N2O = 0.05 g/mi; CH4 = 0.05 g/mi

-In terms of flexibility provisions, the regulations allow manufacturers and importers of heavy-duty vehicles and engines to meet the standards based on sales and averaging in the Canada market by participating in a CO2 emission credit system.
-Canada-specific compliance and reporting allows for far more accurate accounting of how new vehicle performance standards translate into real-world emission benefits.
-A Canada-specific averaging, banking, and trading (ABT) program does not necessarily provide greater GHG reductions; however, they do provide critical assurances and help better establish a durable regulatory program with accurately quantifiable impacts.
-To minimize the administrative burden on manufacturers and importers, Environment Canada has developed streamlined reporting procedures that are coordinated with the US EPA.
+In terms of flexibility provisions, the regulations allow manufacturers and importers of heavy-duty vehicles and engines to meet the standards based on sales and averaging (where emissions are averaged over groups of vehicles owned by a company, rather than regulating emissions for individual vehicles) in the Canadian market by participating in a CO2 emission credit system.
+To minimize the administrative burden on manufacturers and importers, Environment Canada has developed streamlined reporting procedures that are coordinated with the U.S. EPA.

-An important exception to these ABT provisions is the case for importers and manufacturers of engines certified by the US EPA, which are not required to demonstrate compliance based on Canada-specific sales if they meet certain sale thresholds, which depend on a ratio of the number of engines sold in Canada and in the United states.
+An important exception to these ABT provisions is the case for importers and manufacturers of U.S. EPA-certified engines, which are not required to demonstrate compliance based on Canada-specific sales if they meet certain sale thresholds, which depend on a ratio of the number of engines sold in Canada and in the United States.

-Environment Canada is allowing engines that are certified by the US EPA to be sold concurrently in Canada without demonstrating compliance based on Canada sales-weighted averaging.
-In other words, there will be more flexibility on the number engines that are certified at CO2 levels that are higher than the standard that can be sold in Canada. however, a key stipulation to protect against the potential for gaming is that the higher-emitting engines must be sold in greater quantities in the US than in Canada.
-For an engine certified at CO2 levels higher than the standard, if the number of engines sold in Canada (1) is more than 1,000 and exceeds the number of engines of the same engine family that is sold in the US or (2) is between 101 and 1,000 and is more than twice the number of engines sold in the US, that engine must participate in the CO2 emission credit system based on sales in Canada.
-This provision prevents the development of high-emitting niche engines for the Canada market.
+Engines that are certified by the U.S. EPA can be sold concurrently in Canada without demonstrating compliance based on Canada sales-weighted averaging (i.e., U.S. EPA-certified engines that are sold in Canada do not count towards fleet average emissions limits, potentially allowing more engines that emit higher levels of CO2 levels than the standard to be sold in Canada).
+However, a key stipulation to prevent the development of high-emitting niche engines for the Canadian market is that the higher-emitting engines must be sold in greater quantities in the U.S, than in Canada.
+For an engine certified at CO2 levels higher than the standard, if the number of engines sold in Canada (1) is more than 1,000 and exceeds the number of engines of the same engine family that is sold in the U.S., or (2) is between 101 and 1,000 and is more than twice the number of engines sold in the US, that engine must participate in the CO2 emission credit system based on sales in Canada.